VincePuc99/ArloCloud-RPi/README.md

 Two directories will be created in `/ArloCloud-RPi` - `./arlo` and `./ArloExposed`.<br />
 To avoid data corruption, DO NOT ALTER the `./arlo` one.
 It's a mount point for `sync_clips.sh`.<br />

-Any other OS's / Distros are untested mainly due to `/boot/firmware/config.txt` location.
+Any other OS's / Distros are untested mainly due to `/boot/firmware/config.txt` location.<br />
+Note that `/boot/config.txt` is also checked, as it is used by older versions of DietPi.

 Tested on:
 - Lexar 128GB SD Card